marczaku/104-csharp-oop/1-classes/slides/README.md

 }
 ```

 Constructors are called when a class is constructed through the `new` key-word\
-There‘s an invisible Parameterless Default-Constructor for every class doing nothing\
+There‘s an invisible Parameter-less Default-Constructor for every class doing nothing\
 Which means, that above class in reality looks like this:
 ```cs
 public class Cat